danthe1st/DanBot1/README.md

 For a list of Commands and standard-permissions visit [https://danthe1st.github.io/DanBot1](https://danthe1st.github.io/DanBot1)

 Program your own Plugins:

+An example for creating Plugins for DanBot1 can be found [here](https://github.com/danthe1st/DanBot1ExamplePlugin)
 * Create a new Maven Project
 * Make sure that you are using Java 1.8
 * add DanBot1 to the Dependencies (replace VERSION with [![Maven Central](https://maven-badges.herokuapp.com/maven-central/io.github.danthe1st/DanBot1/badge.svg)](https://maven-badges.herokuapp.com/maven-central/io.github.danthe1st/DanBot1)):